 How to Make Pesto:

-Always mince fresh garlic cloves in processor first, then add other ingredients.
+Simply mince fresh garlic cloves in processor first, then add other ingredients: parmesan, sea salt, basil, and pine nuts.
 Give all ingredients a whirl and in a minute, you have fresh basil pesto!
+For my dairy free fresh basil pesto recipe, click!

 The Recipe: Basil Pesto